osilkin98/hi/README.md

-# hi
+# Mr. Max the Parrot says Hi

-Max the parrot says Hi
+This is just a project I made to practice with installation scripting